What is a Care Plan After Breast Cancer Treatment?

 Stay on Schedule for Follow-Up Care Appointments with Your Oncologist and Other Medical Professionals

-Mammograms: Your mammogram schedule will vary depending on the type of breast cancer treatment you've received.
-For example, if you've had a lumpectomy or partial mastectomy, then you'll need to have a mammogram done every 6-12 months once you've completed your treatment and then once per year following that.
-If you've had a mastectomy on only one breast, then you'll still need to have a mammogram done on the remaining breast every year.
+You will need to go back for annual mammograms, or possibly even every six months to check for anything new developing in the breast.
+If you had a lumpectomy or partial mastectomy, then you'll need to start mammograms 6-12 months after radiation therapy is complete and then every year thereafter.
+If you had a mastectomy you will still need to have the other breast checked.
 If both breasts are removed (a double or bilateral mastectomy), additional mammograms should not be needed since all of the breast tissue has been removed.

 Organize Your Medical Records